 Section 1715.65 requires pharmacies and clinics to compile an inventory reconciliation report of all federal Schedule II controlled substances at least every three months.
 The inventory must be a physical count – not an estimate – of all Schedule II drugs.
 The inventory must be compared with a review of drugs that entered and left the pharmacy since the previous inventory reconciliation.
 All records used to complete the reconciliation must be kept in the pharmacy or clinic for three years.
 Possible causes of overages must be identified and incorporated into the reconciliation report.
 Losses must be reported to the Board of Pharmacy within 30 days of discovery – unless the cause is theft, diversion or self-use, which must be reported within 14 days.

 Finally, with the internet, prescriptions for controlled substances are also now much more widely reported.
 AB 1751, for example, authorizes the California Department of Justice to share opioid prescriptions entered into California’s Controlled Substance Utilization Review and Evaluation System (CURES) database across state lines.
-The department must adopt regulations for interstate data sharing by July 2020.

 If you have been recently fired for drug misappropriation and/or are under investigation by the California Board of Pharmacy for controlled substance abuse, you need to consult with an experienced licensing and criminal attorney IMMEDIATELY.